npisanti/ofxPDSP/doxygen/Modules.md

 - pdsp::Sequence : a fixed or generative sequence to send values to one or more outputs
 - pdsp::Behavior : contains standard behaviors for Sequence ending, you mostly use pdsp::Behavior::Loop or pdsp::Behavior::OneShot

-## Thread-Safe Control / ofParameter compatible
+## Thread-Safe Control
-- pdsp::Parameter : holds a value to control the modules (with optional smoothing), has ofParameter integration for GUIs
+- pdsp::ValueControl : control value with smoothing
 - pdsp::TriggerControl : send triggers

+## ofParameter compatible (also thread-safe when set() from the oF main thread)
+- pdsp::Parameter : holds a value to control the modules, has ofParameter inside for integration with GUIs
 - pdsp::ParameterAmp : a combination of pdsp::Amp and pdsp::Parameter for easy mod amount control. `[multichannel]`
 - pdsp::ParameterGain : a combination of pdsp::Amp and pdsp::Parameter with dB conversion for easy gain control. `[multichannel]`